Facilities and services

-The Poultry Research Unit at the Camden Campus of the University of Sydney includes fully equipped laboratories and state of the art animal housing facilities to support nutritional, metabolic, endocrine and immunological studies.
+The Poultry Research Unit at the Camden Campus of the University of Sydney includes fully equipped laboratories and state-of-the-art animal housing facilities to support nutritional, metabolic, endocrine and immunological studies.

 The poultry staff are well trained in bird management, sampling of biological material and laboratory analysis.
 Our focus is on repeatability and accuracy results.
 A multidisciplinary approach is achieved by collaboration within the Sydney School of Veterinary Science and with other academic and industry labs.